|Twist & Twirl Consulting is an official Constant Contact Technology Partner|

 Disconnecting: if you ever need to switch to a new Constant Contact account, you can disconnect using this button, and then reconnect using another account as described above.

 Number of campaigns to show: If you wish to limit your display to, say, the 10 most recent campaigns, you can set that here.
 Note that the component will always display this number of most recent campaigns.
-If you leave it at 0 (zero), it will display all the campaigns available in your Constant Contact account (there is currently a limit of 50 campaigns; we expect to lift that limit in a future release).
+If you leave it at 0 (zero), it will display all the campaigns available in your Constant Contact account.

 String to match in campaign subject: if you enter something here, the component will only display campaigns containing this string in their subject.
 For example, if you often send out both newsletters and event reminders, you can use "Newsletter" (assuming your campaign newsletters use that term in their subjects) to display only the newsletters.
 Note that the component only pays attention to the subject of each campaign, which is what your email recipients would see; it does not display or consider the title of the campaign, which is what you see in your list of campaigns in your Constant Contact account administration page.
 (The title is often something like "Copy of March Newsletter" or something intended only for yourself).